Fun Halloween Candy Alternatives

-Their purposes?
-They glow, so they are fun to play with in the dark.
-They also help keep children safe because they are more visible.
-They are safe so you don't have to feel guilty about giving out something unhealthy or unsafe.
-And really, who doesn't love things that glow in the dark?
+Glow sticks are fun to play with, and children can use them right away if they like.
+They can also help children be more visible.
+They are non-toxic, so you don't have to feel guilty about giving out something unhealthy or unsafe.
+Who doesn't love things that glow in the dark?

 Bouncy Balls are, well, they are bouncy balls!
 Kids love these things.
 They are super fun, last a long time, and can be used over and over.
 Plus, some of them also glow in the dark!

 The biggest downside though to bouncy balls is that they might not really be great for really young children, you know, the ones that still stick everything in their mouths.
 So just be aware of that.

 Tattoos, whether glow in the dark or just regular are always a kid favorite.
 They can be given to younger and older kids, so you don't have to fret too much about that, and they are incredibly fun!

 Most children usually enjoy getting all of the above-mentioned treats as alternatives to candy.
 In most cases they don't even really realize that they didn't receive something sweet to eat, all they see is something "cool" to go and play with.